darkrenaissance/darkfi/bin/zkrunner/README.md

 The Python SDK provides APIs such as creating a circuit, assigning the witness to the circuit and more.

 `zkrunner` uses the Python SDK to create a developement environment for zkas developer where:
+* the ZKAS developer provides the ZKAS binary code
-* the zkas developer provides the witness and assigns it accordingly
+* the ZKAS developer provides the witness and assigns it accordingly
+* zkrunner:
+	* sets up the circuit from the binary
+	* generates both proving and verifying key
+	* creates the proof from the witness and proving key
-* zkrunner 1) sets up the circuit, 2) creates the proof, 3) creates the public inputs (from the witness) and 4) verifies the proof
+	* creates the public inputs from the witness
+	* verifies the proof using the public inputs and verifying key
 * zkrunner times each step as a basic performance benchmark

 This is so developers have an easier time to test their zkas circuit.